fishee82oo/tp/docs/DeveloperGuide.md

     -  Prerequisites: Multiple contacts in the company book, some with the tag "friends", some without.

     -  Test case: `filter t/friends`<br>
        Expected: Only contacts with the "friends" tag are displayed.
-Status message shows the number of persons listed (e.g., "3 persons listed!").
+Status message shows the number of contacts listed (e.g., "3 contacts listed!").

     -  Test case: `filter t/FRIENDS`<br>
        Expected: Same as above.
 Tag matching is case-insensitive.